kazabooboo/gizra.com/app/_posts/2013-10-31-how-we-use-github-issues.md

 As a bonus, this makes the Project Manager's life much easier, especially on a distributed team like ours.
 A constant stream of GitHub notifications in my email lets me know who's working on what and how it's going.
 The client gets the same feed, and with that a feel for the project's progress.
 If a particular task is stuck for some reason the client might decide to change the specification or just ask us to switch to a more important task if the expected functionality isn't worth the effort.

 We don't have this working for all clients, yet.
-But our exprience is positive enough that we do our best to convince clients to take part in this process - for both sides' benefit.
+But our experience is positive enough that we do our best to convince clients to take part in this process - for both sides' benefit.